Camera setup for a better MogScore

 Leave enough distance

-Very close shots can add lens distortion and crop useful landmarks.
-Leave enough room for the whole face and a small amount of surrounding context.
+Very close shots can add lens distortion and crop out useful context.
+Leave enough room for the whole face and a small amount of surrounding space.

-If the phone is too close, the nose, jaw, and midface can read differently from a more neutral frame.
-Step back first, then crop only after you have enough face and context in the original image.
+If the phone is too close, the nose, jaw, and midface can read differently than they would in a more neutral frame.
+Step back first.
+Crop later, only after the original image includes enough face and context.

-- Keep forehead, chin, and both sides of the face visible.
+- Keep your forehead, chin, and both sides of your face visible.

 - Avoid extreme close-ups.